 My experience with Dorobo was absolutely incredible.
 We had three guides Killerai, Zenan, and Maggie who are all incredible people and they are so good at what they do!
 On the first night there we stayed at an incredible camp site with lots of trees to rest under and a gorgeous waterfall!
 The next morning, we woke up and hiked over into the Yaeda Valley.

 We then went and collected tubers and honey (unexpectedly found honey, that is).
 As we were walking through the bush the men would whistle for Honeyguide birds.
 The birds whistle back and actually lead the men to where the honey is and is rewarded with the leftover wax and honey.
 It is so cool to see!
 Then the men will just reach their hands into the hive and pull out the honeycomb, Asali!!
 The comb was passed around for everyone to taste and it was the sweetest honey I've ever had!
-Digging tubers is done with pointed sticks to till up the earth and then collect the underground food source.
-Once all the tubers are collected, they're carried in khangas and roasted right out in the field.
-They taste like a sweet stringy starch, you chew on them to get all the juices out.
+Digging tubers is done with pointed sticks to till up the earth and

 Later, we sat with the men and made arrows!
 They can make one in five minutes, burning the wood then using their teeth to straighten the stick and carving the tip into a point.
 Antelope tendon is used to tie the falcon feathers on and after the basic arrow is finished, individuals add their own personal design that they carve into the arrow and use charcoal from the fire to color in.
 Some arrows have metal tips that have been soaked in desert rose poison for larger game.